LLNL/Umpire/docs/sphinx/index.rst

 ---------------

-MemoryAllocator is an interface that decouples memory allocation from the specific MemorySpace.
+MemoryAllocator is an interface that decouples memory allocation from the specific MemoryResource.
 This allows us to provide different types of allocators for a single physical memory space, for example, a memory pool.

 ---------------